Sign up for updates

 These fast-paced conversations bring together leaders in discussion about the next wave of climate and clean energy action.

-• Moderated by Lena Moffitt, Executive Director, Evergreen Action
+• Moderated by Esther Rosario, Executive Director, Climate Jobs New York

 The Affordability Playbook: Spotlight on New Jersey